Back to all posts

 If you’re dealing with a single, slow-moving basement drain, a couple of basic tools might be all you need.
 First, try a good old-fashioned plunger.
 For a floor drain, you’ll want to make sure you get a good seal around the opening to create effective suction.
 A few firm plunges can often dislodge whatever is causing the minor blockage.
 If the plunger doesn’t work, your next step could be a drain snake or a flexible auger.
 You can often rent or buy these at a local hardware store.
 Carefully feed the tool into the drain until you feel resistance, then work it back and forth to break up or pull out the clog.
 This can be effective for blockages that are close to the drain opening, like hair or small debris.

-Safe and Natural Drain Cleaning Solutions
+Safe, DIY Drain Cleaning Solutions

 It can be tempting to reach for a bottle of harsh chemical drain cleaner, but these can be tough on your pipes and the environment.
 For a gentler approach, you can try a homemade solution.
 Start by pouring about a cup of baking soda directly into the drain, followed by a cup of white vinegar.
 The mixture will fizz and bubble, which helps break down grease and grime.
 Let it sit for about 30 minutes to an hour, then carefully flush the drain with a pot of very hot (but not boiling) water.
 This method is great for clearing minor clogs caused by soap scum or buildup, but it may not be powerful enough for more significant blockages.
 It’s a safe first step that won’t cause any harm to your plumbing system.